dcarrano/tacky/README.md

 <h1>What Tacky Does</h1>

 Before using Tacky to name a tack, make sure you've done the following in _Civilization 6_:
-1. Go to the tack menu, select "Add Tack", and choose the location
+1. Go to the tack menu, select "Add Tack", and choose the location.
-1. In the resulting "Edit Map Tack" menu, select the icon you want for the tack
+1. In the resulting "Edit Map Tack" menu, select the icon you want for the tack.
-1. In the "Edit Map Tack" menu, place the cursor in the textbox as if you're about to type
+1. In the "Edit Map Tack" menu, place the cursor in the textbox as if you're about to type.

 Once Tacky runs, in order to make a selection, you can either: